 2004 - Enrolled at the Vienna University of Technology to study medical informatics.

-2008 - Started development of the turn-based tactical role-playing game "Mega Force".
-Released my first 256b intro ("Indian Summer").
-Also, graduated from the Vienna University of Technology with a Bachelor's degree in medical informatics.
+2008 - Graduated from the Vienna University of Technology with a Bachelor's degree in medical informatics.

 2014 - Started working as a software engineer in computational physics.
 Also, published my first papers in scientific journals, together with Dr. Uwe Rohr.